Strength Training For Endurance Athletes

-Strength/resistance training has been demonstrated to have a positive impact on a number of endurance sports including running, cycling, swimming, rowing, and cross country skiing.
-It is believed to work primarily by increasing the strength of individual muscle fibres (making each contraction more forceful), enhancing fatigue resistance, improving neuro-muscular co-ordination and hence the economy/efficiency of movement.
+Strength/resistance training has been demonstrated to have a positive impact on a number of endurance sports.
+These include endurance running, cycling, swimming, rowing, and cross country skiing.

 Strength Training and Exercise Efficiency